-The South Oakland Shelter provided assistance to five (5) rental households to avoid eviction.
-This program addressed the priority need to facilitate access to public services an avoid homelessness.
+Legal Aid & Defender Association provided assistance to fifteen (15) rental households to avoid eviction.
+This program addressed the priority need to facilitate access to public services and avoid homelessness.

 The city's housing rehabilitation program addresses the priority of renovating the city's housing stock and allows single-family homeowners to renovate their dwellings while managing the affordability of those renovations.